Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/docs/articles/node-common-modules/index.md

 Added in: v0.1.16

-The `exports` variable is available within a module's file-level scope, and is assigned the value of `module.exports` before the module is evaluated.
+The `exports` variable is available within a module’s file-level scope, and is assigned the value of `module.exports` before the module is evaluated.

 It allows a shortcut, so that `module.exports.f = ...` can be written more succinctly as `exports.f = ...`.
 However, be aware that like any variable, if a new value is assigned to `exports`, it is no longer bound to `module.exports`: